onflow/flow/docs/content/dapp-development/mainnet-account-setup.md

 ![select-wallet](/select-wallet.png)

-> **Note**: If you have an exsiting account, you will be asked to confirm your login request.
+> **Note**: If you have an existing account, you will be asked to confirm your login request.
 If you create a new account, you will need to complete a transaction to prepare your account for Flow Port usage.

 Once you successfully logged in, you will see the dashboard.
-Locate the left side naviagtion and open the "Advanced" menu.
+Locate the left side navigation and open the "Advanced" menu.

 ![dashboard](/port-dashboard.png)